ksdaftari/deulu-little-mac/blog/_scrath.md

 ### Goals

-My overall goal for Smash, can be boiled down **"to be life long learner, constantly improving, fully mastering a single character (my choice being Little Mac), and document strategy & findings for Little Mac and Smash"**.
+My overall goal for Smash, can be boiled down to **"be life long learner, constantly improving, fully mastering a single character (my choice being Little Mac), and document strategy & findings for Little Mac and Smash"**.

 I will very likely not be able to be best at applying all of my findings/strategies, but helping document and inform is something I find fun.